 To promote a safe environment for pupils, our selection and recruitment policy includes all checks on staff and regular volunteers’ suitability, including DBS checks, as recommended by Buckinghamshire Council in accordance with current legislation.

 In accordance with our legal responsibilities, we have a Designated Safeguarding Lead.
-We also have two Deputy DSLs (Mrs Lorna Sparks and Mrs Krisztina Tyzack).
+We also have a Deputy DSL (Mrs Krisztina Tyzack).
 They have all received appropriate training for this role.
 It is their responsibility to ensure that all those in contact with our children receive safeguarding training on a regular basis.

 There are occasions when our concern about a child may mean that we have to consult other agencies.
 Whilst we would always aim to work in partnership with parents, there may be exceptions to this if we believe a child to be at risk.